apichecker-com/docs/README.md

 # Pause uptime monitoring during deployment

 You probably will want to pause monitoring during releases or deployments.
-We have API for pause/resume API - it's also served by GraphQL:
+We have API for pause/resume monitoring - it's also served by GraphQL:

 In case if you want to stop one monitor in application:
 ```graphql